2bit-hack/poketto/README.md

 # poketto

-A WIP PokeDex made using React Native and pokeapi
+A Work In Progress PokeDex made using React Native and pokeapi